 6. Goal Achievement

 Speaking of purpose, journaling can help us remember what we want and how to get it.
 When we write about our desires and goals, we get better at achieving them.
 When we write something down, we signal to our brain and memory that it is important and worth remembering.
-In this Harvard study, researchers discovered that students who wrote their goals out (and reported goal progress to someone else) were significantly more likely to achieve them.
+In a Harvard study, researchers discovered that students who wrote their goals out (and reported goal progress to someone else) were significantly more likely to achieve them.

 7. Improved Verbal Communication